mauridb/DJ-web-app/README.md

 |*feature*| is opened by developer for each feature in backlog and takes the name of the feature
 |**release**| is the branch for production
 |**master** | follow release branch with tag
-|*hotfixing*| is the branch where we fix bugs and at the end merge to develop branch and master branch with tag
+|*hotfixing*| _branched from master_ is the branch where we fix bugs and at the end merge to develop branch and master branch with tag

 ## Requirements